djordjemila/djordjemila.github.io/_sections/portfolio.md

 order: 3
 ---

+The first line of my research is deep generative modeling with a particular focus on variational autoencoders and deep autoregressive models.
+I explore improved techniques for learning probability models (density estimation) and discovering 'useful' and structured representations in an unsupervised fashion.

-<p>The first line of my research are deep generative models with the particular focus on
+<p>The first line of my research is deep generative modeling with a particular focus on
 <a href="https://arxiv.org/abs/1906.02691">variational autoencoders</a> and <a href="https://deepgenerativemodels.github.io/notes/autoregressive/">deep autoregressive models</a>.
-  I explore improved techniques for learning probability models (density estimation) and discovering 'useful' and structured representations in an unsupervised fashion. </p>
+  I explore techniques for learning probabilistic models (density estimation) and discovering 'useful' and structured representations in an unsupervised fashion. </p>

 <div class="carousel">
   {% for post in site.posts %}